 I hereby make those fine words my own.
 Let me just add that the journey branches off from the main line between Oslo and Bergen.
 It takes about an hour and may well be combined with a boat trip on some of Norway’s most beautiful fjords to Bergen.
 The Flåmsbana is one of the most important tourist attractions in Norway.

-I have not written a blog entry about this trip.
+I have not written about this trip in English, only in Norwegian.

 Trans-Siberian (Russia, Mongolia, China)